ElyssaW/cheat-sheet/README.md

 ### Using forms in Express

 So you want to send information across your HTML pages?
-Easy to do!
 Here's how.
 In your HTML/EJS:

 - `<form action="[route url]" method="GET/POST"> </form>` to create the form which will direct the user to your desired route URL when they click submit